-3732 8.5.112 Transmit Data to NC command (0x4C)
+8.4.112 Transmit Data to NC command (0x4C)

-The Transmit Data to NC command is a package command that allows the MC to transfer an opaque block of data of up to 16 MB to the NC.
-The transfer can be initiated by the MC itself or in response to the reception of the Transfer Data AEN.
+The Transmit Data to NC command is a package command that allows the MC to transfer an opaque block of data to the NC.
+The transfer can be initiated by the MC itself or in response to the reception of the Request Data Transfer AEN.
 In the latter case, the Total Length of Transfer and Data Handle fields (if provided) should be populated from the AEN fields.
 If the requested Data Handle is not supported, then the Abort opcode shall be used.
 Blocks of data that exceed the data space available in one NC-SI frame will be broken down into multiple transfers that comply with NC-SI RBT frame size.
 When multiple transfers are used:

-- Transmission ordering shall be maintained - All chunks shall be an integer multiple of 32 bits, (i.e., double-word aligned), except for the last which may include padding to make it double-word aligned - If the NC detects a transfer error it may request a retransmission of the active chunk, but no other

-• Any processing of the block of data will only after the successful reception of all transmitted chunks
+- Transmission ordering shall be maintained. - All chunks shall be an integer multiple of 32 bits, (i.e., double-word aligned), except for the last which may include padding to make it double-word aligned. - If the NC detects a transfer error it may request a retransmission of the active chunk, but no other chunks. - Any processing of the block of data will start only after the successful reception of all transmitted chunks.